 1. Create Buzzworthy Client Events

-A surefire way to get your clients buzzing about you with their friends and family is to invite them to be a part of events that they can’t help but talk about afterward.
-These can be live or virtual, and as simple or elaborate as your budget allows.
+A surefire way to get your clients buzzing about you with their friends and family is to invite them to events that they can’t help but talk about afterward.
+These can be as simple or elaborate as your budget allows.
 You can go solo, or go bigger with your entire brokerage.

 2. Build Community & Connection Online

-If you’re ready to move beyond social media, you can build a community website with Parkbench and make it the hub for the community to learn what’s happening near you.
-Host interviews with local business owners and give your recommendations for the best brew pubs, neighborhoods, dog parks, and eateries in your town or city.
+If you’re ready to move beyond social media, you can build a community website with Parkbench and make it the hub for residents to learn what’s happening nearby.
+Host interviews with local business owners and give your recommendations for the best brewpubs, neighborhoods, dog parks, and eateries in your town or city.

 Since they only allow one real estate agent per area, you’ll want to check out the Parkbench website to see if your market is available.
-Next you can reserve your spot, and start talking up your community’s local hot spots.
+Next you can reserve your spot and start talking up your community’s local hot spots.

 3. Stay Top-of-Mind Using Key Market Insights

-Agents who think their clients’ interest in real estate ends at the closing table aren’t getting as many referrals as they could.
+Agents who assume their clients’ interest in real estate ends at the closing table aren’t getting as many referrals as they could.
 From your brokerage to your local association to economic reports like the latest interest rates, you have access to a lot of data that clients will find useful (as long as you can break it down for them in an easily understandable way).
-Key market insights shared with potential buyers and homeowners help to position you as a knowledgeable market expert who can expertly advise them on a property’s investment potential or performance.
-Bonus: Make this info easily shareable for broader reach.
+Key market insights can help position you as a knowledgeable market expert who can strategically advise clients on a property’s investment potential or performance.
+Bonus: Make this info easily shareable on your socials for broader reach.

-Use your real estate customer relationship manager (CRM) or your email marketing platform to create templated messages you can use to send timely stats to your different client types.
+Use your real estate customer relationship management (CRM) system or email marketing platform to create templated messages you can use to send timely stats to your different client types.
 Then, pull the numbers from your market every other week and fill in the blanks.
 Coffee & Contracts has some gorgeous templates you can use that are perfect for sharing on social media.